ualberta-mueller-group/MCGS/README.md

 - Currently it uses a "flat" organisation.
 The only subdirectories are:
     - `main` contains the main program
     - `test` contains all unit tests, and the `main_test.cpp` program
-- There are two text/markdown files: this `README.md`, and a `todo.txt`
+- There are two text/markdown files: this `README.md`, and a `todo.md`

 ## How to implement a new game
 - Also see `nim` and `clobber_1xn` as examples